top of page

 • Q: What are the Village's expectations for leaders?

-• Q: What is the New Seneca Village Residency for Healers?
+• Q: What is the New Seneca Village offering and expectation for healers?

 • Q: Who should apply to be a New Seneca Village Healer?